 I’ve been thinking a lot about investing during a recession a lot lately.
 And you should be thinking about this as well, because eventually we’re going to have another recession.
 And take it from someone that’s been there before, investing during a recession is a very hard thing to do!

-I’ve been thinking about it as it relates to those in the FIRE community?
+I’ve been thinking about investing during a recession as it relates to those in the FIRE community?

 Heard of them?